steemit/devportal/_tutorials-javascript/steemconnect.md

 ## Step II

-Once you have setup your account for the new application, you can setup your application with Steemconnect authentification and API processes.
+Once you have setup your account for the new application, you can setup your application with Steemconnect authentication and API processes.

 ### Install
 To do that, you will need to install `sc2-sdk` nodejs package with `npm i sc2-sdk`.